The Ride-or-Die Small Chassis

-In the box with the hat was a handwritten note from the owner’s brother (who I later learned was a technician at the Avon Porsche/Audi dealer and serviced the car regularly) that stated his brother had a 4000 that he wanted to sell and that I should get in touch with him.
+In the box with the hat was a handwritten note from the seller (who I later learned was a technician at the Avon Porsche/Audi dealer and serviced the car regularly) that stated his brother had a 4000 that he wanted to sell and that I should get in touch with him.
 Obviously, I was a bit shocked.

-Having a classic Audi conveniently located two-towns over, let alone in my state of residence, was enough to immediately text him.
+Having a classic Audi conveniently located in-state was enough to immediately text him.
 He sent over some pictures the next day and we agreed to meet that weekend.

 Now, not all was pretty.
 The mice issue was something that needed to be tackled still (it had been deodorized once but it was still lingering) and there was a very period-correct 80s stereo system that needed to be taken out.
 The soundboard in the back was a custom piece that the owner made in shop class.
 It looked really good, but I’m a purist, so it had to go.
 Usually I’d pass on a car with something like that, but I had been there, done that with audio equipment on cars – so I brushed it off and saw how much potential this car had instead.